Cross-dressing in literature: Analysis and function of the motif

 Female characters who cross-dress as men are also frequently portrayed as having done so to attain a higher social or economic position, a phenomenon known as the social progress narrative.
+Hijjas (2011) suggests that this motif also functions to subvert traditional values associated to specific genders, such as male possessing moral intellect and rationality, while female is subjected to their desires.
+Additionally, Chen (2024) observes that these heroines typically disguise themselves as men after suffering from setbacks and dilemmas.
+Furthermore, the success of a cross-dressed heroine often creates a paradox against innate male superiority, where feminine virtues such as mercy and intuition are shown to be superior when applied in masculine roles in governance and war.
+There is also a notion of Body-Mind dualism, where the soul and intellect has no gender, a theme famously explored in Virginia Woolf's Orlando.

-Assuming a male identity allows them to travel safely, pursue jobs traditionally only available to men, and find heterosexual romance by breaking away from the all-female social world of the private sphere during the nineteenth and early twentieth centuries.
+Assuming a male identity allows them to travel safely, pursue jobs traditionally only reserved for men, and experience heterosexual romance by breaking away from the all-female social world of the private sphere during the nineteenth and early twentieth centuries.
+Literary analysis often distinguishes between those who cross-dress out of survival and those who does for freedom.
+A successful cross-dresser frequently requires a specific rhetoric or code-switch speech pattern to match their disguised gender.
 These characters are generally described as heroic, courageous, and virtuous.
+The cross-dressed heroine often gains a male gaze inversion, becoming the observer rather than the observed, allowing her to witness the "true" nature of men when they believe no women are present.
 Craft-Fairchild (1998) argues that the motif of female-to-male cross-dressing symbolizes women's discontent with their relegation to the domestic sphere of society.
 However, the discovery of the characters' assigned sex is often met with disapproval, indicating the endurance of traditional expectations of femininity.
+The reveal of their disguise function as a climax before it restores the female character's true gender.

 Male-to-female cross-dressing is much less common in literature, and it is often used for comedic value or as a form of punishment for a male character.
 When it does appear, characters are often negatively feminized or portrayed as villains, in contrast to the heroism among female-to-male cross-dressers.
 The most well known example of this concept is the wolf from Little Red Riding Hood.
 Male-to-female cross-dressing is also almost always more closely linked to a character's sexuality and that of their partners than in female-to-male cross-dressing.
+However, in some literary traditions such as the Japanese Onnagata prose like The Great Mirror of Male Love the cross-dressed male is portrayed as an idealized form of femininity that transcends the capabilities of biological female woman.

-The following is a partial list of literary works that address the motif of cross-dressing:
+The following is a non-exhaustive list of literary works that address the motif of cross-dressing: